The time you won your town the race

 “We call that person who has lost his father, an orphan; and a widower that man who has lost his wife.
 But that man who has known the immense unhappiness of losing a friend, by what name do we call him?
 Here every language is silent and holds its place in impotence.” - Joseph Roux

-Last September, I endured something Kimble, Simmons, Daryl “Heat” Gates and others who considered Hank their friend and brother, had been dealing with for two decades.
+In September, 2009, I felt what Kimble, Simmons, Daryl “Heat” Gates and others who considered Hank their friend and brother, had been dealing with for two decades.
 I buried my brother James “Geech” Thompson, we weren’t brothers in blood, but you couldn’t tell us that.
 Wherever he was I tried to be and for the better part of 25 years he was the big brother I never had – at times father-like.
 When James passed, in some ways it was like losing my father all over again.
 Death robs us all of something, it’s what we chose to replace that loss with that will set the tone for the remainder of our lives.

 “Time is what we want most, but what we use worst” – William Penn

 I remember a psychology class in high school where we were talking about coping with death.
 My teacher talked about how his father passed when he was in his 40′s and how he would visit his gravesite two, three times a year.
 One day it dawned on him that he had surpassed his father in age, time stopped for his father but his continued on.
-It’s something I never paid much attention to, but when you think about it, it’s deep.
+It’s something I never paid much attention to, but when you think about it the depth of that.

-I was seventeen when Hank passed at age twenty-three.
-Ages where you think that all you have is time, but you never have time - time has you.
+I was seventeen when Hank passed at age twenty-three, places in life where you think all you have is time, but you never have time, it has you.

 Even when you’re a comet.